Sydneychick2748/object-oriented-programming-Team-profile-generator/README.md

 # object-oriented-programming-Team-profile-generator

 ## Description
- This webpage is designed  for a company who wants to build a software team with ease that is user friendly and the UI looks great also so the a manager of a team can have access to there teams basic info, emails and GitHub profiles quickly and easily
+ This webpage is designed for a company that wants to build a software team with ease that is user-friendly.
+The UI also looks excellent so that the team manager can have access to their teams' basic info, emails, and GitHub profiles quickly and easily.

-This website is built in  Node.js command-line application that takes in information and builds a team of employees.
+This website is built in Node.js command-line application that takes in information and creates a team of employees.

- This website is build with the use of OOP, Iqnuirer, Constructors and Classes(Among these were the Employee, Manager, Engineer, and Intern ) , also using using Jest for testing .The objective was to build a easy company team profile generator in  Node.js command-line application that takes in information about employees on a software engineering team, and with that information generates an HTML webpage that displays the user input data.
+ This website is built using OOP, Inquirer, Constructors, and Classes(Among these were the Employee, Manager, Engineer, and Intern ), also using Jest for testing.
+The objective was to build an easy company team profile generator in  Node.js command-line application that takes in information about employees on a software engineering team and, with that information, generates an HTML webpage that displays the user input data.